More information about the Program

 This program is available to all not-for-profit community housing organisations in our service area.

-This program is supported by the Department of Environment, Land, Water and Planning (DELWP).
+This program is supported by the Department of Energy, Environment and Climate Action (DEECA).

 We are happy to work with organisations in a way that suits their capacity.
 There is a range of ways that we currently work: